-The Valley County Ambulance Service employs three full-time paramedics and eight EMT-T's.
+The Valley County Ambulance Service employs three full-time paramedics, one part-time paramedic, and eight EMT's.

 The Ambulance Service is available for BLS/ALS transports 24 hours a day, seven days a week.
-The Valley County Ambulance has more than 150 transports each year.
+The Valley County Ambulance has nearly 200 transports each year.
 Most transports are to Grand Island, Kearney, Lincoln and Omaha.